 The biggest reason for shopping cart abandonment is extra costs that are too high.
 (Baymard Institute)

-There it is!
-Based on these facts you can grow your e-commerce business in 2020!
-The best way is to focus on a few manageable points that you want to improve and start working on them.
+Keep these stats in mind, and you can grow your ecommerce business in 2023.
+The best thing you can do is focus on a few crucial points that you want to improve and start working on them.